66% of B2B & B2C businesses never see daylight. Shocking as it may be but it's the truth.

 In this internet era, businesses need to sell to both consumers and businesses in order to grow sales and increase their market share.
 Even companies are splitting up their sites for B2B and B2C channels to simplify operations because of the fact how the two markets are so different.
+In the debate of B2B vs B2C.
 Both B2B and B2C are capable of providing your business with a large volume of sales and push products, all you need is the right approach!

-Marketing is a set of activities that are involved in selling a product.
+Marketing is a set of activities that are involved in selling a product in B2B vs B2C.
 However, the whole set of activities majorly depends on the target audience and their preferences.
 The same product can carry different meanings for individuals and businesses.
-B2B and B2C marketing practices are completely different as the target customers in both types are different.
+In B2B vs B2C marketing practices are completely different as the target customers in both types are different.
 Understanding the differences between B2B and B2C Marketing helps you craft the right B2C vs B2B marketing strategies, you can set a B2B vs B2C marketing funnel with the right approach.

 In this B2B vs B2C marketing guide, we'll walk you through the B2B vs B2C marketing definition, then will focus on differences between b2b and b2c marketing, how they help you reach your target audience, and which one is better for your business.